WebAssembly/design/Semantics.md

-# Abstract Syntax Tree Semantics
+# Semantics

+This document explains the high-level design of WebAssembly code: its types, constructs, and semantics.
+WebAssembly code can be considered a *structured stack machine*; a machine where most computations use a stack of values, but control flow is expressed in structured constructs such as blocks, ifs, and loops.
-This document describes WebAssembly semantics.
-The description here is written in terms of an Abstract Syntax Tree (AST), however it is also possible to understand WebAssembly semantics in terms of a stack machine.
-(In practice, implementations need not build an actual AST or maintain an actual stack; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.)
+In practice, implementations need not maintain an actual value stack, nor actual data structures for control; they need only behave [as if](https://en.wikipedia.org/wiki/As-if_rule) they did so.

-This document explains the high-level design of the AST: its types, constructs, and semantics.
 For full details consult [the formal Specification](https://github.com/WebAssembly/spec), for file-level encoding details consult [Binary Encoding](BinaryEncoding.md), and for the human-readable text representation consult [Text Format](TextFormat.md).

+Each function body consists of a list of instructions which forms an implicit *block*.
+Execution of instructions proceeds by way of a traditional *program counter* that advances through the instructions.
+Instructions fall into two categories: *control* instructions that form control constructs and *simple* instructions.
+Control instructions pop their argument value(s) off the stack, may change the program counter, and push result value(s) onto the stack.
+Simple instructions pop their argument value(s) from the stack, apply an operator to the values, and then push the result value(s) onto the stack, followed by an implicit advancement of the program counter.

-Each function body consists of a list of expressions.
-All expressions and operators are typed, with no implicit conversions or overloading rules.
+All instructions and operators in WebAssembly are explicitly typed, with no overloading rules.
 Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.

 WebAssembly offers a set of language-independent operators that closely match operators in many programming languages and are efficiently implementable on all modern computers.
+Each operator has a corresponding simple instruction.

 The [rationale](Rationale.md) document details why WebAssembly is designed as detailed in this document.

-## Order of evaluation

-The evaluation order of child nodes is deterministic.

-All nodes other than control flow constructs need to evaluate their child nodes in the order they appear in the serialized AST.

-For example, the s-expression presentation of the `i32.add` node `(i32.add (set_local $x (i32.const 1)) (set_local $x (i32.const 2)))`
-would first evaluate the child node  `(set_local $x (i32.const 1))` and afterwards the child node `(set_local $x (i32.const 2))`.

-The value of the local variable $x will be `2` after the `i32.add` node is fully evaluated.

 ## Traps